-Certain trees and shrubs can cause damage in around septic tanks and drain fields with their aggressive roots.
-Which plants were the worst to grow over a septic system and which are safer choices?
+Certain trees and shrubs can cause damage with their aggressive roots when planted around septic tanks and drain fields.
+Learn which plants are the worst to grow over a septic system and which are safer choices.

 Plants Safe to Grow Over Septic Tanks and Drain Fields

-Perennials, annuals, small, non-woody ground covers, and grasses (including ornamental grasses) work best around your septic tank and drain field because their shallow root systems are less likely to invade the underground system and cause it damage.
-There are, of course, innumerable examples of such plants, so you will want to narrow down your choices.
+Perennials and grasses (including ornamental grasses) work best around your septic tank and drain field.
+Their shallow root systems are less likely to invade the underground system and cause it damage.
+For the same reason, small, non-woody ground covers are a good choice.
+There are, of course, many examples of such plants, so you will want to narrow down your choices.
 A good way to start is to consider growing conditions:

 - If the area is sunny, consider these ten best perennials for sunlit areas.

 - But if the spot does not get much sun, you will probably be happier with these shade-garden plants.

 - The soil around septic tank drain fields is sometimes wetter than average, sometimes saltier than average, and sometimes both.
 Cover both bases with perennials such as bee balm, hollyhocks, and wild violets, which tolerate both wet ground and salt.